-CRJU 2300 Judicial Process 3-0-3 Prerequisite: CRJU 1100 or permission of the instructor.
+CRJU 2300 Judicial Process

+Prerequisite: CRJU 1100 or permission of the instructor.
 A study of the jurisdiction, policies, and procedures of courts in the administration of criminal justice.

+CRJU 2400 Survey of Juvenile Justice

+An analysis of the juvenile justice system.
+Major emphasis will be placed upon the sociohistorical development of the juvenile justice system, the impact of Supreme Court decisions, and current issues surrounding the juvenile justice system.

-CRJU 3300 Criminal Law 3-0-3 Prerequisite: CRJU 1100.
+CRJU 3300 Criminal Law

+Prerequisite: CRJU 1100.
 A study of the source and development of criminal law, its application, interpretation, and enforcement, and an analysis of Supreme Court decisions to emphasize problems in due process.

-CRJU 3310 Criminal Procedure 3-0-3 Prerequisite: CRJU 1100.
+CRJU 3310 Criminal Procedure

+Prerequisite: CRJU 1100.
 A study of the nature and function of the law with relation to the criminal process and policies and procedures in the administration of criminal justice.
 Special attention will be given to United States Supreme Court decisions that govern criminal procedures.

-CRJU 3401 Criminal Justice Data Analysis 3-0-3 Prerequisite: CRJU 1100 or permission of the instructor.
+CRJU 3401 Criminal Justice Data Analysis

+Prerequisite: CRJU 1100 or permission of the instructor.
 An introduction to criminal justice data analysis including the logic of science, operationalization, sampling, coding, data entry, data file management, and microcomputer processing of research information.
 Will be taught in an electronic classroom, as facility availability permits.

-CRJU 3402 Criminal Justice Research Methods 3-0-3 Prerequisite: CRJU 1100 or CRJU 3401 or permission of instructor.
+CRJU 3402 Criminal Justice Research Methods

+Prerequisite: CRJU 1100 or CRJU 3401 or permission of instructor.
 An introduction to criminal justice research methodologies with an emphasis on firsthand data collection.
 Project work introduces students to issues in research design, ethical concerns, conceptualization, sampling, data analysis, interpretation of research results, report writing, and application of research findings.
 Students will use computer applications in the development of their projects.

-CRJU 3600 Criminology 3-0-3 Prerequisite: CRJU 1100.
+CRJU 3600 Criminology

+Prerequisite: CRJU 1100.
 A study of the nature and scope of crime and delinquency in society with an emphasis on criminological theories.
 Study will include the application of theory as a foundation for conducting research.

-CRJU 3700 Ethics in Criminal Justice 3-0-3 Prerequisite: CRJU 1100.
+CRJU 3700 Ethics in Criminal Justice

+Prerequisite: CRJU 1100.
 Standards of conduct in law enforcement, the court system, and corrections.
 An examination of traditional and non-traditional criminal justice practices such as fidelity to office, discretion, covert operations, deadly force, affirmative action, political involvement, sentencing, incarceration, and the death penalty.

-CRJU 4010 Comparative Justice Systems 3-0-3 Prerequisite: Area F Criminal Justice courses or permission of the instructor.
+CRJU 4010 Comparative Justice Systems

+Prerequisite: Area F Criminal Justice courses or permission of the instructor.
 A study and comparison of the world's major justice systems.

-CRJU 4100 Seminar in Law Enforcement 3-0-3 Prerequisite: CRJU 1100 and CRJU 2100 or permission of the instructor.
+CRJU 4100 Seminar in Law Enforcement

+Prerequisite: CRJU 1100 and CRJU 2100 or permission of the instructor.
 An in-depth study of policies and procedures which govern law enforcement and major contemporary problems in law enforcement.

-CRJU 4110 Forensic Criminology 3-0-3 Prerequisite: Area F Criminal Justice Courses or permission of the instructor.
+CRJU 4110 Forensic Criminology

+Prerequisite: Area F Criminal Justice Courses or permission of the instructor.
 The scientific investigation of crime with emphasis on the collection, analysis, comparison, and identification of physical evidence.

-CRJU 4200 Seminar in Corrections 3-0-3 Prerequisite: CRJU 1100 and CRJU 2200 or permission of the instructor.
+CRJU 4200 Seminar in Corrections

+Prerequisite: CRJU 1100 and CRJU 2200 or permission of the instructor.
 An in-depth study of laws, policies, and procedures which govern corrections and major contemporary problems and issues in corrections.

-CRJU 4500 Classification of Criminal Behavior 3-0-3 Prerequisite: CRJU 1100 or permission of the instructor.
+CRJU 4500 Classification of Criminal Behavior

+Prerequisite: CRJU 1100 or permission of the instructor.
 A study of the methods of identification and classification of specific criminal behavior types with and emphasis on violent offenders, sexual deviants, the anti-social personality, and the criminally insane.

-CRJU 4510 Correctional Therapies

-Prerequisite: CRJU 4500 or permission of the instructor.
-A study of major rehabilitation therapies used by correctional treatment practitioners who work with offenders and their families to help offenders establish socially acceptable and productive lifestyles.

-- CRJU 4610 White-Collar Crime 3-0-3 Prerequisite: CRJU 1100 or permission of the instructor.
+CRJU 4610 White-Collar Crime

+Prerequisite: CRJU 1100 or permission of the instructor.
 A forum for students to explore the nature and extent of white-collar crime in the U.S. and abroad.
-Students will critically review several explanatory models of the elite criminality, construct a typology of offenses, evaluate current criminal justice responses, and explore policy options for criminal justice administration. - CRJU 4620 Criminal Victimization
+Students will critically review several explanatory models of the elite criminality, construct a typology of offenses, evaluate current criminal justice responses, and explore policy options for criminal justice administration.

+CRJU 4620 Criminal Victimization